cars10/pick-me/README.md

 4. Push master
 5. Create new tag on master `git tag -a v0.x.x`
 6. Push tag `git push --tags`
-7. Go to tbs and update sync-pick version in `package.json`
+7. Go to tbs and update pick-me version in `package.json`
 8. Run `yarn`